 National Fire Prevention Month

-51 years later in 1922, in honor of the mayhem and devastation from this fire which was still fresh in the memories of many Americans, President Woodrow Wilson issued the first National Prevention Day proclamation.
-And it has remained since that first day in 1922, making it the longest-running public health and safety on record in the United States.
+51 years later, in 1922, in honor of the mayhem and devastation from this fire, which was still fresh in the memories of many Americans, President Woodrow Wilson issued the first National Prevention Day proclamation.
+It has remained since that first day in 1922, making it the longest-running public health and safety on record in the United States.
 Today, National Fire Prevention Month is highlighted during the first week of October but runs throughout the month.

 Resources to help you with fire prevention

-Each October, we take a look back to remember what happened, but also look forward to helping spread the word about fire safety.
+Each October, we look back to remember what happened but also look forward to helping spread the word about fire safety.
 The risk of fire will always be with us.
-We’ve come a long way, but have more to do.
+We’ve come a long way but have more to do.
 Fire prevention involves all of us, and technology continues to help in that mission.
-We’re doing our part with Ting, and with our resource center, which includes useful information about fire safety, planning, and prevention for your home, family, and community.
+We’re doing our part with Ting and our safety resource center, which includes useful information about fire safety, planning, and prevention for your home, family, and community.

 Reviewing your family and home fire safety plan?
 Get started here with our easy-to-read 5 steps to better fire safety.